 It is because of God’s infinite love for us that He commands us to make use the sacrament of Penance.
 It is in this sacrament that we release the past to God’s mercy, the present to His love, and the future to His providence.

 Editor’s note: This article is adapted from Fr.
-Casey’s Making a Holy Lent: 40 Meditations to Prepare You for the Church’s Holiest Season, which is available from Sophia Institute Press.
+Casey’s Making a Holy Lent: 40 Meditations to Prepare You for the Church’s Holiest Season, available from Sophia Institute Press.

 For more help in going to Confession this Lent, see Fr.
 Broom’s Ten Tips for a Better Confession.